Bottom Line

 What is a UAP according to the Pentagon?

-No. While the files contain accounts of unusual objects, the Pentagon’s All-domain Anomaly Resolution Office (AARO) has stated it found no evidence suggesting any of these incidents are extraterrestrial in nature.
+No. The Pentagon’s All-domain Anomaly Resolution Office (AARO) has stated that it found no evidence suggesting any of the released incidents are of an extraterrestrial nature.